[Submission] is the ability to lay down the terrible burden of always needing to get your own way.

 Above all, you do well if you recognize this: No prophecy of scripture ever comes about by the prophet's own imagination, for no prophecy was ever borne of human impulse; rather, men carried along by the Holy Spirit spoke from God.
 (2 Peter 1:20-21 NET)

 The different vantage points that people have on our life or actions can often help us distinguish between God’s leading and our own desires.
 None of us has been asked to make our journey alone.
 A wealth of knowledge and insight awaits in the lives of believers around you.
-Partnering with others, through submission, allows us to experience the deepest joy human relationships can offer.
+Partnering with others through submission allows us to experience the deepest joy human relationships can offer.

 Letting People Have Their Journey

 Jesus had the right to command obedience during His Earthly ministry.
 However, He simply presented the truth and gave others the option to follow His way or not.
 He wanted them to follow out of the conviction of their conscience, not because he could threaten them into conformity.
 He modeled the love of God to everyone knowing the joy of participating in the Father’s family was far more effective than strict obedience.
 Submission from the heart can only be voluntary.
 Paul demonstrated the same wisdom and compassion as he spread the gospel.
 He renounced secret and shameful ways of manipulating people into God’s life.
-He knew the power of the Gospel did not lie in making people “act Christian”.
+He knew the power of the Gospel did not lie in making people “act Christian.”
 The power of the Gospel lies in putting others in touch with the mystery of the Gospel:

 Christ in them, the hope of glory!
 (Colossians 1:27 b)

-By letting others have their journey and not forcing them into ours we can be honest about where we see things differently, and we can continue to love them even when they do not do what we think is right.
+By letting others have their journey and not forcing them into ours, we can be honest about where we see things differently, and we can continue to love them even when they do not do what we think is right.
 By freeing others from our judgment, our friendships can continue to grow instead of being snatched away from us by disagreements.
 God will work with others, even utilizing what we consider mistakes, to draw them deeper into His life and make them more sensitive to His voice.

 Our freedom in Christ allows us to go into any situation with the ability to get along with others while still living authentically.
 Submission means I will go along with what others have agreed to do as long as I do not have to violate my conscience.
-If I can not go along then I will honestly tell them why I cannot and excuse myself – that too is submission.
+If I can not go along, then I will honestly tell them why I cannot and excuse myself – that too is submission.

 Patience with Everyone

 Submission will allow us to get along with everyone – even those who are weaker in the faith (Romans 14:1).
 As brothers and sisters, we do not tell one another what to do but maintain an honest dialogue that respects God’s working in our lives.
-We are to follow Jesus not intermediaries who tell us what God wants.
+We are to follow Jesus, not intermediaries who tell us what God wants.
 Jesus is the head of the church, and before Him, each of us will stand or fall.
 The early apostles never saw themselves above others in the body of Christ.
 They saw themselves alongside others to share the journey.
 They never asked anyone to violate their conscience.
 Our conscience, the voice of our spiritual heart, is how God primarily leads us (Romans 9:1).
 Never talk others out of following their conscience even if wrong.
-Letting them follow it is the fastest way to God changing it.
+Letting them follow it is the fastest way for God to change it.
 Paul would not do things in front of others if it offended their conscience (Romans 14:2-23).
 True freedom is when you are both free to do something or not do it!

 Therefore speak to them and say to them, 'This is what the Sovereign LORD says: When anyone from the house of Israel erects his idols in his heart and sets the obstacle leading to his iniquity before his face, and then consults a prophet, I the LORD am determined to answer him personally according to the enormity of his idolatry.
 I will do this in order to capture the hearts of the house of Israel, who have alienated themselves from me on account of all their idols.'
 (Ezekiel 14:4,5 NET)